cakephp/docs/en/core-utility-libraries/hash.rst

         */

-    Using Set::map() with a custom class for second parameter:
+    Using Hash::map() with a custom class for second parameter:

     ::